croner-i-web/progression-framework/frameworks/engineering/mobile.md

           - "Write techical proposals, share experience articles"
           - "Break down large problems into smaller iterative steps across multiple PRs"
           - "Understand when to be pragmatic to meet goals, and has the discipline to follow up on any compromises made"
-          - "Identifies problems to solve"
+          - "Identify problems to solve"
       - level: 4
         criteria:
           - "Make pragmatic choices about taking on tech debt"
           - "Consider multiple different solutions for solving a problem"
           - "Break down projects into smaller iterative steps that each deliver value"
           - "Break down large long-lasting projects into sensible discrete chunks that compound to achieve a large goal"
-          - "Solve the 'hard problem' in a project and sees it through to resolution"
+          - "Solve the 'hard problem' in a project and see it through to resolution"
           - "Lead incident resolutions"
           - "Make judgements about when to diverge from the immediate goal to achieve something else"
           - "Writing large scope proposals"